 Some of the advantages of the new tax regime are:

-- The new plan provides concessional rates leaving them with more disposable income
+- The new plan provides concessional rates, leaving them with more disposable income

 - Fewer documentation requirements as one needs to forego additional tax deductions

-- Taxpayers may opt for investments as per preference instead of picking options simply meant as tax-saving measures
+- Taxpayers may opt for investments as per their preference instead of picking options simply meant as tax-saving measures

 - Tax calculation is much easier and quicker